JasperBraun/SDRAP/README.md

 ## Output

-When SDRAP runs on a dataset, the pipeline creates a subdirectory to its `annotations` directory and fills it with sequence files, annotations files and a few additional data files.
-The name of the subdirectory will be identical to the name of the MySQL database created by the pipeline (see the corresponding [required parameters](#mysql-database)).
+When SDRAP runs on a dataset, the software creates a subdirectory to its `annotations` directory and fills it with sequence files, annotations files and a few additional data files.
+The name of the subdirectory will be identical to the name of the MySQL database created by the procedure (see the corresponding [required parameters](#mysql-database)).
 In this section, all files which SDRAP outputs into this subdirectory is briefly described. `<database_name>` refers to the name of the MySQL database (same as name of subdirectory).